wendyverdonk93/docs/content/api/payment_methods/post-order-sofort.md

 ----------------
 __description__ | string

-A text which will be shown with the order in your MultiSafepay account.
-If the customer's bank supports it this description will also be shown on the customer's bank statement.
-Max.
-200 characters.
+Text that appears with the order in your MultiSafepay account and on the customer's bank statment (if supported by the customer's bank).
+Format: Maximum 200 characters.
 HTML is not supported.
-Use the 'items' or 'shopping_cart' objects for this.
+Use the `items` or `shopping_cart` objects for this.

 ----------------
 __payment_options__ | object

-Contains the redirect_url, cancel_url and [notification_url](/developer/api/notification-url)
+Contains the `redirect_url`, `cancel_url` and [`notification_url`](/developer/api/notification-url).

 ----------------
 __customer__ | object

-Contains the personal information of the customer. _Values for first_name and last_name require minimum two characters_.
+The customer's personal information.
+Format: Minimum two characters for the `first_name` and `last_name`.

 ----------------
 __close_window__ | bool (optional)

-Options: true, false.
-Set to true if you want to display the MultiSafepay payment page in a new window and want to close it automatically after the payment process.
+To display the MultiSafepay payment page in a new window that automatically closes after the payment is completed, set to `True`.
+Options: `True`, `False`.

 ----------------